shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 **The summary of it is --** earnestly understand your undergrad course material.
 During undergrad, or right after, work as an RA in a relevant lab in India to gain concrete skills and experience in research -- this could be through a summer research program (see the [Resources](#resources) section for links), or by you reaching out to labs you think are interesting.
 Doing this will require you to first learn concrete skills and technologies.
 Some details mentioned in [email 4, FAQs](#faq).

-Consider then doing either
+If you like your RA experience and want to explore this further, then consider one of --
 1. an M.Tech/M.S. at any of (and only) the top universities in India by writing and excelling at [GATE](https://en.wikipedia.org/wiki/Graduate_Aptitude_Test_in_Engineering).
 A few IITs provide the option of doing an MS-by-research without needing a GATE score.
 This education will be essentially free of cost, while offering world class graduate level coursework+research opportunities.
-2. Look for MS programs outside India which have a strong thesis component + will fund you fully.
+2. MS programs outside India which have a strong thesis component + will fund you fully.
 Most universities in Canada provide an MASc, which is different from a professional masters degree, and is fully funded (tuition + stipend), or
 3. work at a cutting edge corporate research lab.
 Finding such labs are hard, since they generally require advanced degrees to get in in the first place (see the [Resources](#resources) section for a few that I know of).

 Hence, your best bet is to do a solid masters degree where you will be exposed to advanced coursework, and state of the art research.